 Thick 6mm acrylic doors and 3mm sides

 The enclosure works by retaining the heat from the bed to bring the ambient temperature up high enough so that ABS and other filaments that expand when they cool are stabilized.
-If your main concern is the smell from melting plastic, it can be mitigated using an optional carbon filter.
-But if your are more interested in improving overall indoor air quality, a better solution is to vent to the outside via a hose. (not included).
+If your main concern is the smell of melting plastic, it can be mitigated using an optional carbon filter.
+But if you are more interested in improving overall indoor air quality, a better solution is to vent to the outside via a hose. (not included).
 If you just want the highest possible enclosure temperature just put on the included air vent cover and it'll heat up as hot as possible.

 How its Built

 All of the plastic parts are 3D printed in ABS to withstand the heat from the enclosure.
 The panels are cut on a US-made industrial laser and then flat packed for your assembly.
 All you need to put it together is a hex wrench and a small phillips head screwdriver. (not included.)